 You pay your bills on time and never miss a payment.
 If you’re still having trouble with credit, something on your credit report could be scaring lenders.

 When you apply for a loan or a credit card, lenders check your credit score and pull your credit report.
 If lenders don’t like what they see, you’ll be rejected — or approved, but with less-favorable terms.

-If they don’t like what they see, you could be rejected.
-Or you may get approved with less-favorable terms.
-And it isn’t just new applicants who have to run the gauntlet.
-Credit card issuers periodically review their current customers’ files, too.
+And it isn’t just new applicants who are scrutinized.
+Credit card issuers, for example, periodically review their current customers’ files, too.

-Opening one new card is normal.
-Opening three in a short amount of time could signal something bad is going on in your financial life.
+Opening a new credit card is normal.
+Opening three in a short amount of time could signal that your finances are shaky.

-And the one thing those issuers don’t want to see is that you’re asking everyone in town to lend you money.
+One thing card lenders don’t want to see is that you’re asking a lot of lenders for money.

-“People are told short sales won’t hurt their credit,” says Maxine Sweet, recently retired vice president of public education for credit bureau Experian.
+“People are told short sales won’t hurt their credit,” says Maxine Sweet, retired vice president of public education for the Experian credit bureau.
 “But there is no such thing as a ‘short sale’ in terms of how the sale is reported to us.

 “The way the account is closed out is that it is settled for a lesser amount than you agreed to pay originally,” she says.
 “The status is ‘settled.’
 And it’s just as negative as a foreclosure.”

 Be sure to negotiate so that the lender doesn’t report the difference between your mortgage and what you repaid as “balance owed” on your credit report, says John Ulzheimer, a nationally known expert in credit reporting and scoring and identity theft.
 Your credit score will take a heavy hit, but this action will soften the blow, he says.

 Sweet’s advice is not to discount a short sale as a solution, but to go into it prepared to deal with the consequences.